bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 And that led me to explore how to implement the second key idea from Umbra-style strings: store a pointer to the string rather than inlining the string into the struct.

+In the rest of this post, I will describe improvements made to the prefix and storing a pointer to the binary molecule rather than inlining the data.
+I will then present some simple experiments I did to see how these changes affect execution time.

 # Improvements to the first attempt at Umbra-mol

 ## Prefix improvements